wavefrontHQ/docs/pages/doc/logging_log_browser.md

 tags: [logs]
 sidebar: doc_sidebar
 permalink: logging_log_browser.html
-summary: Learn how to filter and search logs sent to Tanzu Observability by Wavefront.
+summary: Learn how to filter and search logs in the Log Browser.
 ---

-{% include important.html content="Tanzu Observability Logs (Beta) is only enabled for selected customers.
-If you'd like to participate, contact your [Tanzu Observability account representative](wavefront_support_feedback.html#support)."%}
+{% include important.html content="Tanzu Observability Logs (Beta) is enabled only for selected customers.
+To participate, contact your Tanzu Observability account representative."%}

-Did you notice anomalies on your metrics charts or noticed that a service on the application map has large latency value?
-Use the Log Browser to search and filter logs, and troubleshoot your issues.
+If you notice anomalies on your metrics charts or see that a service on the application map has large latency value, yse the Log Browser to troubleshoot your issues.

 ## Get Started with the Log Browser